-The Standard is divided into distinct sections with headings and reference numbers added.
+The Standards Specification is divided into distinct sections with headings and reference numbers added.

-Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards.
+Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards Specification.
 This is often referred to as the "weighting".
 The sum of all the percentage marks is 100.
-The weightings determine the distribution of marks within the Marking Scheme.

-Through the Test Project, the Marking Scheme will assess only those skills that are set out in the Standards Specification.
-They will reflect the Standards as comprehensively as possible within the constraints of the skill competition.
+The Marking Scheme and Test Project will assess only those skills that are set out in the Standards Specification.
+They will reflect the Standards Specification as comprehensively as possible within the constraints of the skill competition.

-The Marking Scheme will follow the allocation of marks within the Standards to the extent practically possible.
-A variation of up to five percent is allowed, provided that this does not distort the weightings assigned by the Standards.
+The Marking Scheme and Test Project will follow the allocation of marks within the Standards Specification to the extent practically possible.
+A variation of five percent is allowed, provided that this does not distort the weightings assigned by the Standards Specification.